Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

 1. Include in the model include the distinction between the detected cases and the undetected case (subcategories with subscripts $$_d$$ and $$_{nd}$$ respectively).
 Include in the model something that will influence differently the
    infection rate of each subcategory ($$\beta_d$$ and $$\beta_{nd}$$).
-2. Use extra information, not necessarily directly related to the desease, but that will influence the srpead of the virus.
+2. Use extra information, not necessarily directly related to the disease, but that will influence the spread of the virus.

 **NB:** Both in my simplified model and in the model used in [[LPJ*]](#1) many implicit assumptions are made.
 In general, they are necessary to the extraction of an estimate of the value of $$p_d$$, but